MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/renderoperator.md

 ::: zone-end

-* *PropertyName*/*PropertyValue* indicate additional information to use when rendeing.
+* *PropertyName*/*PropertyValue* indicate additional information to use when rendering.
   All properties are optional.
 The supported properties are:

 |*PropertyName*|*PropertyValue*                                                                   |